marioortizmanero/markdown-line-breaks-fixer/README.md

 *This poem sucks*

-So that it can be used on sites using Markup like Reddit, StackOverflow, Github... where a double line break is needed to make a new paragraph.
+So that it can be used on sites using markdown like Reddit, StackOverflow, Github... where a double line break is needed to make a new paragraph.

 The alternate method consists on adding two spaces at the end of the lines instead of a double line-break to make the distance smaller between the line breaks: